jdmartin86/jdmartin86.github.io/index.md

 More credentials can be found in my [CV](/assets/cv/2023_martin_cv.pdf).

 ## Research Interests
-I want to figure out how the computational aspects of intelligence can be understood with reinforcement learning.
+I want to figure out how computational aspects of intelligence can be understood with reinforcement learning.

 For instance:
 Can reward signals express all that we mean by "goals and purposes"?
 (The Reward Hypothesis.)